Master of Education Concentration in Teaching English as a Second Language

 Portfolio Requirement for a Master’s Degree in the International Education Programs

-As a culminating experience, each matriculated student, in the International Education Program (IEP) and Framingham State University is required to complete a portfolio to be submitted at the end of the final course and sent to the IEP office at Framingham State University.
+As a culminating experience, each matriculated student, in the International Education Program (IEP) and Framingham State University (FSU) is required to complete a portfolio to be submitted at the end of the final course.
+The purpose of the portfolio is to document learning experiences and reflect upon professional growth.
+Portfolio development is an ongoing process and should be developed throughout the master’s program.

 The portfolio is reviewed by a faculty committee of The International Education Program to determine if it has met the requirements stated above and will receive a Pass/Fail grade.
 It will be filed in the C. Louis Cedrone International Education Center at Framingham State University.
 Students should submit the portfolio within thirty days after their final course.
 The degree will not be granted until the portfolio has been graded and approved.